tinytux/vms/README.md

 and packs the VM into a Vagrant box.
 Vagrant can use this box as template to create customized virtual machines.

-### Debian Jessie 8.0
+### Debian Jessie 8.1

-- Install Debian Jessie from debian-8.0.0-amd64-netinst.iso using a preseed file
+- Install Debian Jessie from debian-8.1.0-amd64-netinst.iso using a preseed file
 - en_US.UTF-8 locale with Swiss German keyboard
+- works behind a proxy (use http_proxy, https_proxy, ftp_proxy and no_proxy)

 Usage: